Healthy hummus recipe

 First follow our authentic hummus recipe; with practice you can make it in four minutes.
 I do, twice a week.

-You can enjoy our healthy hummus recipe with any number of dishes, but I particularly like it with a salad.
+You can enjoy our healthy hummus recipe with any number of dishes but I particularly like it with a salad.

-No difficulty reaching your eight mandatory colours with a salad like this.
+There is no difficulty reaching your eight mandatory colours with a salad like this.

 Salad with roasted butternut hummusSalad with hummus

 Our low GI bread finishes off any salad.
-Yes, butter is back, and today I added the good wife's cherry guava jelly.
-True, some sugar, but full of phytochemicals including the mystic resveratrol.
+Yes, butter is back and today I added the good wife's cherry guava jelly.
+True, some sugar but full of phytochemicals including the mystic resveratrol.

 Chickpeas incidentally are the richest source of vitamin B6, one of the four linked to progressive frailty in the elderly; make sure granny knows about them.